trentlarson/endorser-ch/README.md

   * The first time, it doesn't do validation of the signed JWTs, so it's faster.
 This is good to validate basic logic.

   * After a 10-second countdown, it runs the tests again with validation of every signature.
-It requires the INFURA_PROJECT_ID to be set in the .env file, which you can get with a free account at the infura.io site.
+    This has been changed to a local resolver, so the Infura stuff isn't so critical, but if you want it: set USE_INFURA=true in the .env file, then set the INFURA_PROJECT_ID which you can get with a free account at the infura.io site.

 * Note that this sometimes fails without reason and a rerun works, especially on "Load Claims Incrementally".
 (Network issue with infura.io?)